ValentinMozesMatias/ValentinMozesMatias/README.md

 - 👋 Hi, I’m @ValentinMozesMatias
 - 👀 I’m interested in ...
-React JS
+React JS, .Net and SQL DB
 - 🌱 I’m currently learning ...
-REACT JS, Java Script, CSS, HTML
+REACT JS and Angular
 - 💞️ I’m looking to collaborate on ...
-FRONT END PROJECTS
+FullStak PROJECTS
 - 📫 How to reach me ...
 Valentin.mozes@gmail.com

 <!---